krystalsavv/Dynamic-Interpreted-Language-supporting-metaprogramming-and-embedding-features/README.md

-#### P.S Bitbucket accounts were used from all members so commits' signatures are not representative.
+#### PS Git accounts were used from all members so commits' signatures are not representative.

 #### *This project is implemented by Crystal and Dimi with :heart: for CS540*